process-analytics/bpmn-visualization-pm4py/README.md

     ```sh
     command -v nvm
     ```
-    4. If you run into problems, you can check the complete documentation available here: https://github.com/nvm-sh/nvm#installing-and-updating
+    4. If you run into problems, you can check the [complete documentation](https://github.com/nvm-sh/nvm#installing-and-updating).
 * `Node.js` and `npm`: Use `nvm` to install, and use, the current latest stable version of `Node.js` and `npm` by running:
   ```sh
   nvm install --lts